AsherJingkongChen/rustlings/html_horizontal.md

 ---
 # Thanks to all contributors of [rustlings](https://github.com/rust-lang/rustlings)!

+- The repository of this example is [here](https://github.com/AsherJingkongChen/rustlings-as-codeslide-cli-example.git)
-See other CodeSlide CLI examples [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/examples)
+- See other CodeSlide CLI examples [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/examples)

-See the installation guide of CodeSlide CLI [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/README.md#installation)
+- See the installation guide of CodeSlide CLI [here](https://github.com/AsherJingkongChen/codeslide/tree/main/app/cli/README.md#installation)